-If you have a small pension you may be able to cash it in without affecting how much you can save into another pension pot and receive tax relief on.
+If you have a small pension you may be able to cash it in without this affecting how much you can save into another pension and receive tax relief on.

 However, the rules on cashing in small pensions aren’t straightforward and vary depending on the type of pension you have.
 It’s worth trying to get to grips with them though, as it could give you greater control over your retirement savings.